History of the Edmonton Oilers: 2006 Stanley Cup run

 In the first round of the playoffs, the Oilers played the Presidents' Trophy-winning Detroit Red Wings.
 Though not having high expectations due to being the eighth seed, the Oilers embarked on a great Cinderella run, pulling off a six-game upset, neutralizing Wings' offensive weapons Brendan Shanahan, Henrik Zetterberg and Pavel Datsyuk by using the neutral zone trap.
 It was the team's first playoff series win since 1998.
 Edmonton would meet the San Jose Sharks in the Conference Semi-final and were not favoured to win again.
 The Sharks' regular season scoring leader Joe Thornton (also acquired from the Bruins to go to San Jose) and goal champ Jonathan Cheechoo had just defeated the Nashville Predators in five games in their previous series.
 After trailing the series two-games-to-none, the Oilers won the next four, vaulting them into Conference Final.
 In Game 6, goaltender Dwayne Roloson had a 2–0 shutout — his first ever — and Michael Peca scored the game- and series-winning goal.
 In so doing, the Oilers became the first eighth-seeded team to reach a Conference Final since the NHL changed the playoff format in 1994.
 There, the Oilers defeated the sixth-seeded Mighty Ducks of Anaheim in five games, claiming the Clarence S. Campbell Bowl for a franchise-record seventh time.

-Edmonton continued their Cinderella run against the Carolina Hurricanes in the Stanley Cup Finals (marking the first time two former WHA franchises met in Stanley Cup play—the Hurricanes were previously the Hartford Whalers).
+Edmonton continued their Cinderella run against the Carolina Hurricanes in the Stanley Cup Final (marking the first time two former WHA franchises met in Stanley Cup play—the Hurricanes were previously the Hartford Whalers).
 In the third period of Game 1, with the score tied at four, Oilers defenceman Marc-Andre Bergeron knocked 'Canes winger Andrew Ladd into Oilers starting goaltender Dwayne Roloson, causing an injury to Roloson's MCL, knocking him out of the series.
 With Roloson out, Rod Brind'Amour scored the game winner on a mix-up by Ty Conklin and Jason Smith with only 30 seconds left.
 After trailing the series 2–0 and 3–1, the Oilers forced a Game 7 while riding backup Jussi Markkanen, an overtime shorthanded goal in Game 5 by local hero Fernando Pisani, and a 4–0 shutout win at home in Game 6.
 However, they could not complete the comeback, as the Hurricanes won Game 7 3–1 to capture their first ever Stanley Cup championship.
 The Oilers, on the other hand, would later hang their 23rd banner in their young history by winning the Western Conference title.